 - Decorate with twine or ribbon.

-Display Tip: Group in wooden crates by herb type.
+📍 Display tip: Group in wooden crates by herb type.
 Add a chalkboard sign that says “Grow Your Own Herbs.”
-Use a fresh basil plant as the attention grabber.

-Perfect $5 add-on item.
-Lightweight, pretty, and easy to batch.
+The perfect $5 add-on item.
+Lightweight, pretty, and easy to batch by the dozen the night before a market.

 - Press seasonal flowers in a book for 1 week.